 The commercial aviation community relies on safety management systems (SMS) to detect and monitor undesired events and trends, and proactively implement safety enhancements to reduce risks.
-The challenge we faced to operate safely in the COVID-19 and post-COVID-19 pandemic environments required the industry's safety tools to evolve under SMS to make them robust enough to meet these challenges.
+The challenge we faced to operate safely in the COVID-19 and post-COVID-19 pandemic environments required the industry to modify its safety tools under SMS to make them robust enough to meet these challenges.